Sirsha2468/Java-ground/README.md

 In our scenario we are using Notepad, you can use any..
 ![image](https://user-images.githubusercontent.com/69218962/216255586-840ce845-247d-452b-b7fc-1a2d3a7fd871.png)
 Write the code and save the file with extention .java and save it.
+And for execution the code open command prompt / terminal (Power shell) After go to the directory in which the file is saved.
+For compilation  javac FileName.java
+And for running java ClassName
+And we are done!